episerver/episerver-divvy/README.md

 ﻿# Episerver Divvy Integration

 This add-on allows a Divvy account to interact with an Episerver instance.

-When editors create content in their Divvy account, corresponding content objects will be created in the Episerver instance.
-When previewing content, Divvy will retrieve preview HTML directly from Episerver, and provide a way to enter Episerver's Edit Mode directly from Divvy.
+* When editors create content in their Divvy account, corresponding content objects will be created in the Episerver instance
+* When previewing content, Divvy will retrieve preview HTML directly from Episerver
+* For Episerver content, Divvy provides a "Edit in Episerver" button to link directly to the Episerver UI
+* When content is published or deleted in Episerver, Divvy will be notified and will adjust the content status

 ## Installation